chrisjohgorman/fitbit-planets/README.md

 ![Screenshot](screenshots/screenshot2.png)

-And the second is an example of the data from the celestial body.
+And the second is an example of the data from a celestial body.
 The sun in this case.

 ![Screenshot](screenshots/screenshot1.png)